redhat-performance/clusterbuster/docs/clusterbuster.md

 To create a new workload, you need to do the following:

+1. (Optional) Create a directory into which you want to place your workload.
+This directory should contain subdirectories name `workloads` and `pod_files` and should be added to the `CB_LIBPATH` environment variable.

-1. Create a `.workload` file and place it in `lib/workloads`.
+2. Create a `.workload` file and place it in `lib/workloads` (or the `workloads` subdirectory of a member of `CB_LIBPATH`).
 The workload file is a set of bash functions, as the file is sourced by clusterbuster.

-2. (Optional) Create one or more workloads, which go into `lib/pod_files`.
+3. (Optional) Create one or more workloads, which go into `lib/pod_files`.
 These are the actual workloads, or scripts that run them.
 These are written in Python and are subclasses of `clusterbuster_pod_client`.

-3. (Optional) Create Python scripts to generate reports.
+4. (Optional) Create Python scripts to generate reports.
 If you don't do this and attempt to generate a report, you'll get only a generic report which won't have any workload-specific information.
 You can create any of the following scripts, but each type of script